 Economic Policy Must Focus on Lack of Workers

 Businesses created 187,000 jobs in July, continuing to drive our economic growth, even though the number came in just under the expectation of 200,000 jobs created.
 The labor force grew another 152,000.

 Why it matters: We are now more than 2.6 million workers above the pre-pandemic participation level.

 - But, if we had the same participation rate now as in February 2020, there would be 1.9 million more workers in the labor force.

 Big picture: The focus of policymakers must shift from a lack of jobs to a lack of workers.
 This was always on the horizon as our population aged, but COVID accelerated this.
 The aim will be to bring more workers into the labor market.

 What we’re doing: In 2021 the Chamber launched the America Works Initiative and remains focused on helping employers develop and discover talent to fill open jobs.

 By the numbers:

-- Wages rose 0.5% from March, and 4.4% annually from April 2022.
+- Wages rose 0.4% from June and 4.4% annually compared to July 2022.

 Read more from the Chamber: